-Some of the totals may not add up exactly due to rounding in the calculations.
-Source: Derived from BC Stats Population Projections
+^{} Some of the totals may not add up exactly due to rounding in the calculations.

 4.5 Projected Dwelling Sizes Needed

 In order to determine what the anticipated units are from 2019 to 2024, assumptions of typical housing needs by household type are used.
 As the number of bedrooms suitable for a household are largely driven by household size and behavioural preferences stemming from household type, it is assumed that each household type will require a minimum number of bedrooms to serve their household needs.
 The assumptions used to estimate the size of units to meet population growth are as follows: